Part 1: Legislative framework

 Yes.

-Under Italian Law distribution agreements are ‘atypical’ agreements meaning that the Italian Civil Code does not provide for the distribution agreement as a specific format of contract.
-Therefore, specific rules may apply depending on the format of contract used.
+Under Italian Law, distribution agreements are ‘atypical’, meaning that the Italian Civil Code does not provide for the distribution agreement as a specific format of agreement.
+Therefore, specific rules may apply depending on the format of agreement used.
 Reference has to be made, in particular, to the provisions of the Italian Civil Code on supply agreements and to franchising, where applicable to the implemented distribution format.

 Supply Agreements